2 hours 45 mins from London

 Ahhh Italy – pizza, pasta, gelato, opera, art, architecture and exactly where we’d rather be right now!
-The ‘heel of the boot’, better known as the region of Puglia, will spoil you with all of the above to the background of quaint fishing villages, ancient Roman ruins, rolling hills, magical grottoes and the fresh sea air.
-This region is distinctly ‘Italian’ in every 1950’s sense of the word – think ‘Ape trucks’ & Vespas, old men playing cards in the afternoon sun and chattering ‘nonnas’ at every twist of the labyrinthine alleyways of the old town.
+The often-overlooked ‘heel of the boot’, better known as the region of Puglia, will spoil you with all of the above to the background of quaint fishing villages, ancient Roman ruins, rolling hills, magical grottoes and the fresh sea air.
+This undiscovered region is distinctly ‘Italian’ in a very 1950’s sense of the word – think ‘ape trucks’ & vespas, old men playing cards in the afternoon sun and chattering ‘nonnas’ at every twist of the labyrinthine alleyways of the old town.
 To experience Puglia is to appreciate an appetite for history as much as fresh, farm-to-table grub with lots of outdoors.
-So, slow it down and savour your time in a community firmly set in the rhythms of the past, where siestas are king and a guilt-free glass of Prosseco at ten in the morning is a rite of passage.
+So, slow it down and savour your time in a community firmly set in the rhythms of the past, where siestas are king and a guilt-free glass of Prosecco at ten in the morning is a rite of passage.
 Puglia offers an Italy untarnished by the tourist boom other regions have experienced for an experience that is uniquely yours.

 Wake up ready to head to Polignano a Mare, a cliff-top town with jaw-dropping panoramas.
-Sidewind by boat through underwater tunnels in the sea cave wonders that were once secret passageways of smugglers, before a seafood lunch and gelato-hopping tasting tour of the town (which Polignano a Mare is most famous for).
+Sidewind by boat past sea cave wonders that were once secret passageways of smugglers, before a seafood lunch and gelato-hopping tasting tour of the town (which Polignano a Mare is most famous for).
 The afternoon is kept free for a siesta or spa.
-We suggest a day trip to Lecce – The Pearl of Baroque.
-This ancient town has everything – beaches, shopping, cafés and architecture.
+Next we suggest a day trip to Lecce – The Pearl of Baroque.
+This ancient city has everything – from exuberant Baroque architecture to upmarket boutiques and lively local cafés.
 Feast your eyes on architectural wonders that would make Diotisalvi’s heart skip a beat (architect of the Leaning Tower of Pisa).
 Famed for its pastries, you definitely shouldn’t leave without trying their pasticiotto leccese.
 Or partake in some wine tasting whilst the kids mix fruit cocktails.

 Don’t miss out on the stark white beauty of Ostuni, a citadel you’ll see long before you arrive to it, high atop a mountain filled with picturesque cathedrals of vibrant stained glass windows, crumbling facades amongst a labyrinth of winding alleyways, overlapping stairways and dead-end roads with surprise gardens.
 To make sure you get to savour all of its beauty, we’ve curated a surprise treasure hunt around the town for the children.
 Home to an estimated 60 million olive trees, Puglia produces more olive oil for the whole of Europe than any other place in the world, so it only makes sense to partake in a spot of olive oil tasting at the resident mill for an exclusive private family lunch.

 The UNESCO site of Alberobello is famous for having the densest population of the quaint cone-shaped trullo (plural trulli) houses in the region.
-The fairytale-esque structures have baffled architects and historians almost as much as your tongue was when trying to pronounce the town’s name ( ‘Albero – bello’ ) – Whether a result of the Greek invasion, deforestation or heavy tax laws of the 17th century, one thing’s for certain: they’re cute-as-hell and a Puglian must.
+The fairytale-esque structures have baffled architects and historians almost as much as your tongue was when trying to pronounce the town’s name ( ‘Albero – bello’ ) – whether a result of the Greek invasion, deforestation or heavy tax laws of the 17th century, one thing’s for certain: they’re cute-as-hell and a Puglian must.
 Avoiding the crowds, we will take you deep into the magic of the town, off-the-beaten-track into a hidden corner of the trullo district to enjoy the delicious seasonal produce of a trullo garden for an authentic taste of the local hospitality.
-Perhaps you want to take to the water and snorkel amongst the Roman ruins of Egnazia in the Adriatic sea guided by your local archaeologist, kids can be kept entertained crafting their own miniature trulli.
+Kids can be kept entertained crafting their own miniature trulli.

 Visit the caves of Castellana Grotte!
 Heading 60 meters deep into the black and rare white caves, the whole family can shape-find amongst the stalactites and stalagmites in their wondrous surroundings.
 Wrap up your last day in Brindisi amongst the ancient olive groves for a picnic lunch and sunset stroll.
 Spend the day at your leisure or include a guided hike/cycle.